isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-24-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 permalink: /innovating-health-securing-singapores-public-healthcare-innovations/
 date: 2024-04-24
 layout: post
-description: "This World Intellectual Property Day, we shine a spotlight on how the National Health Innovation Centre (NHIC) partners with the three public healthcare clusters to ensure that clinician innovators have the means to protect their original ideas and maintain a competitive edge. "
+description: This World Intellectual Property Day, we shine a spotlight on how the National Health Innovation Centre (NHIC) partners with the three public healthcare clusters to ensure that clinician innovators have the means to protect their original ideas and maintain a competitive edge.
 image: /images/Programmes/img-20230822-wa0032 revised.jpg
 variant: tiptap
 ---